 But yes, keep doing what you're doing, and just be patient with her.
 Eventually she'll feel safe with you, although it may take several years.
 Remember, it took four years to get her to this point, it'll take much longer to get her past it.
 But slowly she'll come around.

 If she always cowers when you go to pet her, just be patient with her.
 I've got a 6 yr old dachshund who cowers too, and he's never been hit once in his life!
 It's just his nature.
 Yours has a valid reason for her fear.
 But with lots of love and patience from you, she'll come around slowly but surely.

 One thing's for sure, you'll have a bond with her that nothing will ever break.

 Do not destroy her immune system anymore with vaccines.
 They would be deadly.
 Build her immune system with everything you can find like raw diet, antioxidents, no poisons, natural flea control (borax in the house),lots of love, clean air, exercise is super important, lots of touching, a few toys, buddies are great.
-Like the others have said, keep up the good work. it may take a while but the rewards for you and her are many.
-She is a great little girl and you are super for loving her like you do.

 We adopted a mixed mutt that had suffered abuse as well.
 She would cower and pee every time we came home and called her to come to us.
 She acted like she was scared and if she'd done something wrong and was in trouble.
 She wouldn't sleep unless we were all asleep.
 She had to be facing us, wouldn't let us hug her or anything like that.
 Every time I cleaned house she would run, scared to death of the broom or mop, etc. She would never get in our laps or let us love on her except to pet her if she was facing us.
 If she did get in trouble for anything she'd act out worse, almost like she was trying to get in more trouble.
 She was always submissive and would give her belly to us to rub, but she had her eyes on us like she was still fearful.